MoleMan1024/audiowagon/docs/faq.markdown

 - while some streaming providers have a large selection of music, you might want to listen to some obscure or independent artists, that are *not available on any streaming platform*.
-Music enthusiasts who prefer physical/downloaded music usually have a large library of music they have compiled over multiple decades from various sources and have no need for streaming
+Music enthusiasts who prefer physical/downloaded music usually have a large library of music they have compiled over multiple decades from various sources and have no need for streaming.
+Some people have told me they use AudioWagon to listen to their own DJ mixes or band rehearsal recordings that they recorded themselves
 - streaming platforms require a *monthly subscription*.
 If not subscribed, you will get ads.
 With physical/downloaded music, you only pay once and usually keep the music for your lifetime.
 Also in case the streaming provider ever *goes out of business*, you have nothing.
 With physical/downloaded music, you own the music data